 Creation Care

-BPC is certified, as of November 2015, as an Earth Care Congregation through Environmental Ministries of the PC(USA).
+BPC has been certified since November 2015 as an Earth Care Congregation through Environmental Ministries of the PC(USA).
 Our Creation Care Team, formed in the spring of 2014, helps us maintain our certification by continuing activities and projects which nurture and celebrate the earth and help protect its resources in the areas of worship, education, facilities and outreach.
 Our Session also affirmed an Earth Care Pledge as a part of the certification process.

 Worship

-Each September, we observe a Season of Creation in worship, at a separate time from the other church seasons, during which we dedicate ourselves to continue “actively nurturing our relationship with all of creation.”
-Each year we focus on a theme which gives us inspiration, hope and courage in caring for God's creation through individual and congregational actions.
+Each year, we observe a Season of Creation in worship, at a separate time from the other church seasons, during which we dedicate ourselves to continue “actively nurturing our relationship with all of creation.”
+Each Season of Creation has a theme which gives us inspiration, hope, and courage in caring for God's creation through individual and congregational actions.

 Education

 Educating people about the responsibilities of caring for Creation is a key element in maintaining our Earth Care Congregation status.
-There are a number of ways we have done this, including Sunday School classes, film screenings, nature walks, and a Vacation Bible School theme on Creation Care.
-Our Midweek email update often includes quotes and tips to help keep the issue of earth care before us.
-We have held a couple of Creation Care Fairs for all ages in the Fellowship Hall after worship, with centers focusing on such topics as native and invasive plants, understanding climate change, recycling, and home solar.
+There are a number of ways we have done this, including Sunday School classes, women’s studies, film screenings, and nature walks for children and adults.
+Our Midweek Update newsletter often includes news, quotes, and tips to help keep the issue of earth care before us.
+We have held a couple of Creation Care fairs for all ages in the Fellowship Hall after worship, with centers focusing on such topics as native and invasive plants, understanding climate change, recycling, and home solar.

 Here is a chart to help you recycle items that cannot be placed in Blacksburg Single Stream recycling.